What is oral cancer?

 Allen CT, Lewis JS Jr., El-Mofty SK, Haughey BH, Nussenbaum B. Human Papillomavirus and Oropharynx Cancer: Biology, Detection and Clinical Implications.
 Laryngoscope 120(9):1756–1772, 2010.

-International Agency for Research on Cancer.
+International Agency for Research on Cancer Working Group on the Evaluation of Carcinogenic Risks to Humans.
 IARC Monographs on the Evaluation of Carcinogenic Risks to Humans.
-Volume 90.
-Human Papillomaviruses.
-Lyon, 2007.
+Volume 100.
+A Review of Human Carcinogens.
+B. Biological Agents.
+Lyons, 2012.

 Stelow EB, Jo VY, Stoler MH, Mills SE.
 Human Papillomavirus-associated Squamous Cell Carcinoma of the Upper Aerodigestive Tract.
 Am J Surg Pathol.
 34(7):e15–24, 2010.